RoTorEx/Console_translater/Readme.md

 # Console tranlate game

-In translate app realize 4 methods (add, config, show, guess).
+In translate app realize some methods (add, config, show, guess and etc.).
 Сhoose one of them when the application asks you to enter the type of work.
+To run application enter: *python3 ./main.py*.

 ## Add method